illinifanboy/gma/recipes/desserts/cakeandcheesecake.md

 handwritten:
   - image: assets/images/handwritten/cakeandcheesecake-sm.jpg
 # review: Not yet reviewed.
-story: I had to find something on the internet to flesh out this recipe.
-They call this a recipe from 1954.
+story: I had to find something on the internet (https://www.food.com/recipe/cake-n-cheesecake-147937) to flesh out this recipe especially the cooking steps.
+They say this recipe is from 1954.
 # ingredientsimage: assets/images/general/noimage.jpg
 ingredients:
   - name: Cream Cheese